Austinkuria/attendance-system/documentation.md

 ```

 Internal Data Flow Diagram
-This diagram illustrates the actual internal data flows between components as implemented in the system's codebase.
-It shows the specific services, data pathways, and security mechanisms that were implemented in the production system:
+This diagram illustrated the actual internal data flows between components as implemented in the system's codebase.
+It showed the specific services, data pathways, and security mechanisms that were implemented in the production system:

 ```mermaid
 flowchart TB